 Period of study

 Doctoral studies may be conducted either full-time or part-time.
 Full-time study ("internal" study) usually takes four years.
 Part-time study ("external" study) usually takes five years.
-Internal students who do not complete their thesis within the specified three years are usually allowed to continue their studies as external students, if they wish.
-External studies can usually be extended up to a maximum of eight years.
+Internal students who do not complete their thesis within the specified four years are usually allowed to continue their studies as external students, if they wish.
+External studies can usually be extended up to a maximum of nine years.

-The deadline for applications in the academic year 2013/2014 is 30th April 2013.
+The deadline for applications is 30th April 2017.
 No extension of this deadline is possible.

 Generally, all applications must include the following:

-official application form (you can fill either the application form SEVT 49 146 0), or apply online
+Official application form (you can fill either the application form SEVT 49146000), or apply online

 Curriculum Vitae (resume)